cmsplt/PLTPaperPlots/README.md

 # PLTPaperPlots
 A repository for the plotting scripts and data for the PLT paper.

 Ideally, this directory should contain the scripts and all necessary data needed to make each plot.
 If this is not possible for whatever reason, then it should at least contain the plot saved as a ROOT .C macro so that it can be easily changed as necessary.
+In cases where I have only the figures but not the scripts, this is indicated by italics.

 * Figs. 1 and 2 (PLT sketches): I created these in PowerPoint in PLTSketches.pptx and then saved them to create the two individual PDFs TripleCoincidenceSketch.pdf (Fig. 1) and AccidentalSketch.pdf (Fig. 2).